lee-joanne/rageit/README.md

 - Data model has been created using the program Whimsical
 ![Screenshot of Data Model](documentation/datamodel.png)

     - This is the initial data model idea.
-While creating the project, decided not to include the comment features such as updated on and featured image.
+While creating the project, decided not to include the Comment features such as updated on and featured image.
 Comment also uses foreignkey for author/username so that users can delete their comments.

 ### Design